-Cover Letter.
-Please provide complete contact information for the corresponding author (name, address, phone/fax, e-mail), the complete manuscript title, and any other important and relevant information.
+- Cover Letter.
+Please provide complete contact information for the corresponding author (name, address, phone, e-mail), the complete manuscript title, and any other important and relevant information.

-Title Page.
-Please include authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
+- Title Page.
+Please include authors' institutional affiliations, acknowledgments, word count, and contact information for the corresponding author.

-Blinded Manuscript.
-Blinded manuscripts do not include the title page (or any self identifying information, see below).
-There is no need to include the abstract with the blinded manuscript.
+- Anonymized Manuscript.
+Anonymized manuscripts do not include the title page (or any self identifying information, see below).
+There is no need to include the abstract with the anonymized manuscript.

 All pages must be double-spaced (including notes and references) with margins measuring at least 1 inch (i.e., line length must not exceed 6-1/2 inches).
 Please use 12-point Times New Roman font.
 ASR Articles may not exceed 15,000 words in length including text, references, and footnotes (excluding tables and figures).
 ASR Comments/Replies should not exceed 3,000 words.
 Upload Comments and Replies directly into SAGE Track; ASR does not require that Comments first be sent to article authors.

 Sections in a manuscript may include the following: (1) Title page, (2) Abstract, (3) Text, (4) Notes, (5) References, (6) Tables, (7) Figures, and (8) Appendixes.
 Make sure to include a placeholder for all tables and figures in the main text (e.g., insert Table 1 here).

 - Acknowledgments and credits

 - Each author’s complete name and institutional affiliation(s)